 - Verification of the Company’s EIN Number

-Standards can vary, but if you are currently processing ensure your chargeback ratio is less than 1% historically.
+Standards can vary, but if you are currently processing, ensure your chargeback ratio is less than 1% historically.
 Thanks to online and efficient underwriting, an agency can receive processing approval in 24 hours.
 Be sure to verify all required documentation is submitted to the bank for approval and work with your merchant provider to ensure all the paperwork is correct and recent.
-Finally, keep in mind while having the appropriate documents is a great first step, it will not guarantee your approval.
+Finally, while having the appropriate documents is a significant first step, it will not guarantee your approval.

 What do underwriters look for when approving a merchant account?

-Plain and simple, underwriters assess risk.
-To ensure your collection agency is approved for credit and debit card payment processing it is paramount to demonstrate you operate a reputable business, obey all applicable laws and regulations, and are a good credit risk.
-Here are some additional things underwriters consider when reviewing a debt collection business for a merchant account:
+Plain and straightforward, underwriters assess risk.
+To ensure your collection agency is approved for credit and debit card payment processing, it is paramount to demonstrate you operate a reputable business, obey all applicable laws and regulations, and are a reasonable credit risk.
+Here are some other things underwriters consider when reviewing a debt collection business for a merchant account: